ysdn2019/Graduates-List/graduates/oliver-gravestock.md

 ---
 path: /work/cordyceps
 graduate: Oliver Gravestock
-mainimg: /assets/work/gravestock_oliver_project2_web_main.jpg
+cover: /assets/work/gravestock_oliver_project2_web_main.jpg
-thumbnailimg: /assets/gravestock_oliver_secondary_web_thumbnail.jpg
+thumbnail: /assets/gravestock_oliver_secondary_web_thumbnail.jpg
 title: Cordyceps
 groupmembers:
-fields: Digital, Motion
+category: Digital, Motion
 mediumdimensions: Video, 1920 x 1080px
 description: Cordyceps is an alternate title sequence for the computer game, The Last of Us.
 Its goal is to allow the player to reflect on a harrowing in-game film that plays just before the title sequence.
 This is achieved through a slow pace and solemn music.
 digitallink: https://vimeo.com/255687964